 With great curiosity and a palate that never wears out, Steven Raichlen has traveled thousands of miles tasting, collecting recipes and learning all there is to know about barbecuing.
-If his latest book, Raichlen on Ribs, Ribs, Outrageous Ribs (Workman, 2006) doesn’t prompt you to fire up the grill, nothing will!
+If his book, Raichlen on Ribs, Ribs, Outrageous Ribs (Workman, 2006) doesn’t prompt you to fire up the grill, nothing will!

 Tips from a Pro: Steven Raichlen’s Five Rules for Perfect Grilling